 Skipping Freight Planning: Poor access, remote locations, or tight deadlines can all add unexpected delivery charges.
 Be upfront about delivery needs.

-Retailers rely on Mills Shelving for pricing clarity, fit-out support, and product reliability.
-We help simplify retail planning with shelving that’s built to perform and designed to suit diverse retail environments.
+Retailers rely on us not just for pricing clarity, but also for fit-out support, and product reliability.
+We help simplify retail planning with gondola shelving that’s built to perform and designed to suit diverse retail environments.

-Our units come in a range of sizes, colours, depths, and accessories—so you can match your shelving to your store’s footprint and product mix.
-With fast shipping and helpful support, Mills Shelving is a trusted partner for retailers across Australia.
+Our units come in a range of sizes, colours, depths, and accessories, so you can match your gondola shelving to your store’s footprint and product mix.
+With our fast shipping and helpful support, Mills Shelving is a trusted partner for retailers across Australia.